maschmann/momedit/README.md

 | 49           | enchantments4    | int       | 0-255       |

 Enchantments are fun.
-The range from offset 46-49, each byte one enchantment or a combination thereof.
+They range from offset 46-49, each byte one enchantment or a combination thereof.

 | int | hex | type                                    |
 |-----|-----|-----------------------------------------|